 Like the Lake Utopia Monster (see chapter 19), another reputed New Brunswick lake leviathan is the giant amphibian now displayed at the York Sunbury Historical Society Museum in Fredericton (figure 23.1).
 Dating to the 1880s, the huge bullfrog reportedly lived in Killarney Lake, some eight miles from Fredericton, where Fred B. Coleman operated a lodge.
 Coleman claimed he had made a pet of the great croaker and that his guests fed it June bugs, whiskey, and buttermilk.
 It thus grew to a whopping forty-two pounds, Coleman recalled, and was used to tow canoes and race against tomcats.
 It was killed, he said, when poachers dynamited the lake to harvest fish, whereupon the distraught raconteur had it stuffed and placed on display in the lobby of his Fredericton hotel.
-His son's widow donated it to the museum in 1959 ("Coleman" n.d.).
+His son s widow donated it to the museum in 1959 ("Coleman" n.d.).

 Some local doubters insist Coleman had simply bought a display item that had been used to advertise a cough medicine guaranteed to relieve "the frog in your throat" (Phillips 1982).
-A former historical society president called it a "patent fake" and said it should have been thrown out years ago, while other officials coyly declined suggestions that it be examined scientifically (Colombo 1988, 50-51; "Coleman" n.d.).
-Maclean's magazine concluded, "The argument about whether it is a stuffed frog or an imitation may never be settled, but as a topic of conversation and a tourist curiosity it has had as long a career as any frog, dead or alive" (McKinney n.d.).
+A former historical society president called it a "patent fake" and said it should have been thrown out years ago, while other officials coyly declined suggestions that it be examined scientifically (Colombo 1988.
+50-51: "Coleman" Maclean's magazine concluded, "The argument whether it is a stuffed frog or an imitation may never be settled, but as a topic of conversation and a tourist curiosity it had as long a career any frog, dead or as alive" (McKinney n.d.).

-Following my expedition to the museum's third floor, however, I determined that the exhibit was probably not a Rana catesbeiana.
+.
+Following my expedition to the museum's third floor, however, I determined that the exhibit was probably not a

+Rana catesbeiana.
 Did I penetrate the sealed display case to obtain a DNA sample?
 No, I simply sweet-talked my way into the museum's files, which were revealing.
-A 1988 condition report by the Canadian Conservation Institute referred to the sixty-eight-centimeter (almost twenty-seven-inch) artifact as a "Large, possibly stuffed frog," but went on to observe that-in addition to many wrinkles having formed in the "skin"-there was actually a "fabric impression underneath," and indeed "a yellowed canvas" visible through some cracks.
+A 1988 condition report by the Canadian Conservation Institute referred to the sixty-eight-centimeter (almost twenty-seven-inch) artifact as a "Large, possibly stuffed frog," but went on to observe that in addition to many wrinkles having formed in the "skin"there was actually a "fabric impression underneath," and indeed "a yellowed canvas" visible through some cracks.
 There was an overall layer of dark green paint, to which had been added other colors, the report noted.
 Wax appeared to be "present below the paint layer" and the feet were described as being "a translucent colour, possibly consisting in part of wax."
-While a taxidermist of the
+While a taxidermist of the 1880s might possibly have used some of these materials ("Taxidermy" 1910; 1960), the overall effect is of a fabricated item, especially considering the canvas.
+Its impression showing through the paint suggests the lack of an intervening layer of true skin, for which the fabric was probably used as a substitute.

-Figure 23.1.
-Coleman Frog.
+Figure 23.1.Coleman Frog.
 Since the 1880s, folk have debated which is the greatest whopper: this giant amphibian or the claim that it is authentic.